 Analytics and Behavioral Remarketing

 We use third-party services for payment processing.
 The Academy will not store or collect your payment card details.
 That information is provided directly to our third-party payment processors whose use of your personal information is governed by their privacy policies.
-Neither the Academy nor our members are enabled to see this information.
+Neither the Academy nor our subscribers are enabled to see this information.
 These payment processors adhere to the standards set by PCI-DSS as managed by the PCI Security Standards Council, which is a joint effort of brands like Visa, Mastercard, American Express and Discover.
 PCI-DSS requirements help ensure the secure handling of payment information.

 Third Party Links and Other Resources

 Provisions for Legal Compliance Outside the USA

 The Academy may have subscribers from diverse countries outside the US whose sharing of personal information may subject us to additional or restated privacy requirements.
 It would not be possible to identify all these requirements in this policy, but users of the Site outside the USA should feel free to contact us in the event they have questions about our handling of their information.

 We have set forth below applicable supplemental provisions of the European Economic Union (EEU) General Data Protection Regulation (GDPR), which is often a model for other jurisdictions, including the United Kingdom (UK).
 Our review has been based on the Guide to the GDPR published by the UK Information Commissioner’s Office. https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/